hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 Although it seems that the column-oriented NoSQL database such as HBase is a bit outdated in design compared with the document-oriented NoSQL database such as MongoDB, but since I did not find other demo articles related to Binary Table(better replacement for HBase) in the HPE Dev Portal , I decided to write such an article to introduce the demo of MapReduce based on Binary Table.
 Note: I found a demo of Spark based on HBase: \[Spark Streaming with HBase](\[SparkStreamingWithHbase]: https://developer.hpe.com/blog/spark-streaming-with-hbase/) (Author: Carol McDonald).

-So, I briefly talked about why we need to consider using Ezmeral Data Fabric Database, what are its advantages over other similar products: simplicity, and the advantages of other Ezmeral Data Fabric File System compared with similar products: performance, ease of use, and ease of maintenance.
+So, I briefly talked about why we need to consider using Ezmeral Data Fabric Database, what are its advantages over other similar products: simplicity, and the advantages of other Ezmeral Data Fabric file system compared with similar products: performance, ease of use, and ease of maintenance.
 As for why we use this kind of NoSQL products, I don’t think I need to go into details here.
 This is the same as why Hadoop, a big data file system, was born.
 Simply put, it is because we need to build a distributed storage and computing system.
 In order to complete the analysis and computation tasks of huge data volumes on cheap commercial computers.
 In addition, the main reason for me to write this article is: I did not find a demo article in the HPE Dev Portal that introduces the use of Binary Table and MapReduce together, so I would like to add such an example.